View Domain Information

 Instructions

-1. Navigate to the Site Properties module:The expanded Modules menu, with the Site Properties module selected.
+1. Navigate to the Site Properties module:The Site Properties option of the Site Tools tab in the Modules drop-down menu.

 1. Expand the Modules menu